 The dangers of speedballing, or mixing cocaine and heroin in any capacity, are well-known and have claimed countless lives, including many celebrities.
-The main source of these dangers lies in the consumption of two intensely opposite drugs, and the burden that places on the body to process and metabolize the drugs.
-This is exacerbated by the tendency of speedballers to use more than they realize, due to not feeling the full effects of either substance.
+The main source of these dangers lies in consuming two intensely opposite drugs and the burden on the body to process and metabolize the drugs.
+This is exacerbated by the tendency of speedballers to use more than they realize due to not feeling the full effects of either substance.

-  Since the two drugs have opposite effects, it can be hard to tell that anything may be wrong until it is too late and an overdose situation is imminent.
-The intense change in central nervous system activity can be extremely hard on the body’s systems and organs as well, with the cocaine ramping them up then wearing off, and the heroin that is still active in the system then bringing functions to a screeching halt.
-Many of the potential dangers that users face in the short term can be deadly, while long-term dangers can be life-altering.
+Since the two drugs have opposite effects, it can be hard to tell that anything may be wrong until it is too late and an overdose is imminent.
+The intense change in central nervous system activity can be extremely hard on the body’s systems and organs, with the cocaine ramping them up then wearing off, and the heroin still active in the system, then bringing functions to a screeching halt.
+Many potential dangers that users face in the short term can be deadly, while long-term dangers can be life-altering.

 - Cocaine overdose

 - Respiratory failure

 Even when an individual is a long-term user of speedballing, they may begin to experience some of the long-term effects of the component drugs.
 This can vary depending on many factors, such as potency, dosage, frequency of use, and even the medical history and physical shape of the individual consuming the drugs.